 Freshly picked applies in baskets under a tree in Julian, California

 There is more to the gold mining town of Julian than apple pie (definitely grab some at Julian Pie Company), although that is one of the things for which the town is famous.
-Barely an hour’s drive away from San Diego, situated in the Cuyamaca Mountains, shops are housed in buildings that date back to the 1870s.
+Barely an hour’s drive from San Diego, situated in the Cuyamaca Mountains, shops are housed in buildings dating back to the 1870s.

-Whether you want to relax, eat pie, sip wine or explore the environs on one of the many hiking trails, you will find what you are looking for in Julian.
-You can take a ride in a horse-drawn carriage.
-You can visit historical museums and art galleries.
-It’s also a popular place to go camping.
+Whether you want to relax, eat pie, sip wine, or explore the environs on one of the many hiking trails, you will find what you are looking for in Julian.
+Nature lovers will love exploring the environs on one of the many hiking trails at Cuyamaca Rancho State Park or Volcan Mountain Wilderness Preserve.
+You can ride in a horse-drawn carriage, and visit historical museums and art galleries.
+It’s also popular to go camping at either the William Heise County Park or Cuyamaca Rancho State Park.

 Julian offers something different depending on the month you visit.
-From Gold Rush Days to a Bluegrass Music Festival, from an old-world style Grape Stomp to a Country Christmas, whenever you visit San Diego, a day trip to Julian will be worth your while.
+From a visit to the California Wolf Conservation Center to an old-world style Grape Stomp to a Country Christmas, a day trip to Julian will be worthwhile whenever you visit San Diego.

 3. Mount Laguna

-There are cabins you can rent and a restaurant that may or may not be open.
-There are great San Diego hiking trails to match the needs of both the novice and experienced hiker.
-You can camp and mountain bike.
+Twelve motel rooms and 17 charming cabins with one, two, or even three bedrooms are available for your lodging, while great San Diego hiking trails are nearby to match the needs of both the novice and experienced hiker (the Pacific Crest trail runs through here).
+With the Cleveland National forest nearby, you can camp, enjoy bird watching, and mountain bike.
 In the winter, you can ski, snowshoe, or go sledding.

 Visit the San Diego State University Mount Laguna Observatory while in the area.
 It is one of the best stargazing spots in the country due to its secluded, light-free environment.